tmkn/npmsmell/README.md

 ## About

-[npmsmell.com](https://npmsmell.com) keeps track of trivial and outdated NPM packages to lessen the impact of supply chain attacks.
-Ideally, the packages listed on the page should be sunsetted over time.
+[npmsmell.com](https://npmsmell.com) tracks trivial and outdated NPM packages to reduce the risk of supply chain attacks.
+Over time, listed packages should ideally be sunsetted.

 ## Contributing

-PR's welcome.
+Pull requests are welcome.

 ### Info

-This is a `Node.js` project.

-It is using [Astro](https://astro.build) and [TailwindCSS](https://tailwindcss.com/).
+The project is built with `Node.js` and uses [Astro](https://astro.build) and [TailwindCSS](https://tailwindcss.com/).

 ### Package data

-The data for the packages are stored in markdow files, which are located in [`src/content/dependencies`](src/content/dependencies/).
+Package data is stored in Markdown files under [`src/content/dependencies`](src/content/dependencies/).

-Dependending on the type of the package, different frontmatter is required.
-There are 3 types of packages:
+Depending on the package type, different frontmatter is required.
+There are three package types:

-> Note: It currently doesn't support scoped packages.
+> Note: Scoped packages are not currently supported.

 #### `trivial`